antoshkaplus/Haskell_Recipes/docs/notes.md

 * list comprehensions are just syntactic sugar for using lists as monads
 * MonadPlus type class is for monads that can also act as monoids.
 * non-deterministic value - we don't know what's inside the monad box/container ?
+* reader monad allows us to treat functions as values with a context